-- We advise you to reconsider your need to travel to Liberia at this time because of the tense and unpredictable security environment and the risk of serious crime.
+- We advise you to reconsider your need to travel to Liberia due to the outbreak of Ebola virus disease (EVD), the unpredictable security environment and incidence of crime.

-- Liberia is recovering from a devastating civil war which ended in August 2003 and left it with little or no infrastructure.
-Although there is a large deployment of UN peacekeepers and police advisers in Liberia, the security situation remains unpredictable.
-The potential for unrest and violence is high due to ongoing political and social tensions.
+- Liberia is recovering from a devastating civil war which ended in August 2003 and left it with little infrastructure.
+Although there is a deployment of UN peacekeepers and police advisers in Liberia, the security situation remains unpredictable.

 - Australia does not have an Embassy or Consulate in Liberia.
-The Australian High Commission in Accra, Ghana provides consular assistance to Australians in Liberia.
+You can contact the Australian High Commission in Accra, Ghana to enquire about consular assistance in Liberia.

 - Be a smart traveller.
 Before heading overseas:

 Departure options from Liberia are limited.
 Only a small number of commercial airlines continue to operate flights out of Liberia and many countries in Africa, including the major travel hubs of South Africa and Kenya, have banned entry to travellers who have been in EVD affected countries.
 Australians in Liberia may find it difficult and costly to leave.